Algorithmic Bias in Lending: Evidence from a Fintech Audit: Abstract

 \section{Abstract}

-Algorithmic lending has transformed the consumer credit landscape, with complex machine learning models now commonly used to make or assist underwriting decisions.
-To comply with fair lending laws, these algorithms typically exclude legally protected characteristics, such as race and gender.
-Yet algorithmic underwriting can still inadvertently favor certain groups, prompting new questions about how to audit lending algorithms for potentially discriminatory behavior.
-Building on prior theoretical work, we introduce a profit-based measure of lending discrimination in loan pricing.
-Applying our approach to approximately 80,000 personal loans from a major U.S. fintech platform, we find that loans made to men and Black borrowers yielded lower profits than loans to other groups, indicating that men and Black applicants benefited from relatively favorable lending decisions.
-We trace these disparities to miscalibration in the platform's underwriting model, which underestimates credit risk for Black borrowers and overestimates risk for women.
-We show that one could correct this miscalibration---and the corresponding lending disparities---by explicitly including race and gender in underwriting models, illustrating a tension between competing notions of fairness.
+Algorithmic lending has transformed the consumer credit landscape, with machine learning models commonly facilitating underwriting decisions.
+To comply with fair lending laws, these algorithms exclude legally protected characteristics, such as race and gender.
+Yet algorithmic underwriting can still inadvertently favor certain groups, prompting concerns about whether lending algorithms exhibit discriminatory behavior.
+Using proprietary loan-level data from a major U.S. fintech platform, we audit lending decisions across approximately 80,000 personal loans.
+We find that loans made to men and Black borrowers yielded lower profits than loans to other groups, suggesting that men and Black borrowers benefited from relatively favorable pricing.
+We trace these disparities to miscalibration in the platform's underwriting model, which overestimates risk for women and underestimates risk for Black borrowers.
+We then show that one could correct this miscalibration---and the corresponding disparities---by including race and gender in underwriting models, illustrating a tension between competing notions of fairness.